-In groups, ask learners to discuss Activity 18.5.3 on page 416 of the Learner's Book then prepare a class presentation.
-It is important that they go through the notes provided on pages 417 of the Learner's Book before(on characteristics of urban centres in USA and function of urban centres in the USA) concluding their discussion.
+In groups, ask learners to discuss Activity 18.5.3 in the Learner's Book then prepare a class presentation.
+It is important that they go through the notes provided in the Learner's Book before(on characteristics of urban centres in USA and function of urban centres in the USA) concluding their discussion.
 Let them discuss about New York in particular, as this activity is on all cities in USA.